Expectation for the MeV Gamma-Ray Emission from Pair-Instability Supernovae

 \section{Method}

-We developed a Monte Carlo (MC) code to solve the radiation transfer of gamma-ray photons in a spherically symmetric SN ejecta.
+We developed a Monte Carlo (MC) code that fully tracks the motion of photons in three-dimensional velocity space, with an assumed spherical symmetry in the background medium and the photon sources distribution, in order to solve the gamma-ray photon radiative transfer in supernova ejecta.
 Our approach is based on the key methodologies from \citet{2019ApJ...882...22A} to model the propagation and interactions of photons produced by the decay of radioactive isotopes.